-(h) Premium on Borrowings
+(i) Premium on Borrowings

-The Bank amortizes the premium on borrowings using the interest method.
-The amortization is recorded as part of interest on borrowings on the Statements of Income and Changes in Net Position.
+The Bank amortized the premium on borrowings using the interest method.
+The premium was fully amortized in 2019 and does not appear in the Statements of Financial Position but is included in the Statements of Income and Changes in Net Position and the Statements of Cash Flow for the year ended September 30, 2019.